BJP-led government follows convention, introduces new ministers on first day of monsoon session | Law-Order

 - India

-The BJP-led NDA government on Monday adhered to the convention as Prime Minister Narendra Modi introduced his new ministers to the two Houses of Parliament on the first day of the monsoon session even as opposition created ruckus over its demands related to the discussion on issues like price rise and farmers' protest.
+The BJP-led NDA government on Monday adhered to the convention as Prime Minister Narendra Modi introduced new ministers in his expanded council of ministers to the two Houses of Parliament on the first day of the monsoon session even as opposition created ruckus over its demands related to the discussion on issues like price rise and farmers' protest.
 According to a well-settled convention, when a new minister is appointed and sworn in, the Prime Minister or in his absence the Leader of the House introduces him to the House at the earliest possible opportunity.

 The Prime Minister had to introduce the new ministers amid din created by the opposition.
 According to the convention, a minister is introduced to the House at the beginning of the question hour but there have been many occasions when ministers have been introduced to the house later in the day or on a subsequent day if any of them is not able to be present on the first day of introduction.